 How does the Ninja Foodi Grill perform?

 For a smokeless indoor grill, the Ninja Foodi delivers a fantastic performance.
-It can mimic the taste of an outdoor grill minus the smokey flavor.
+It can mimic the taste of an outdoor grill without dealing with the smoke.
 Essentially, it can also produce a beautiful caramelization and a char-grilled result.

 It only takes 8 minutes to preheat, and compared to an outdoor grill, it’s twice as fast.
 Also, it can fit 4 steaks at once with its 10 x 10 inches (20.54 x 20.54 cm) grill grate.